luakit/luakit/doc/luadoc/pages/03-quick-start-guide.md

 4. The user's personal luakit configuration directory (`/home/$USER/.config/luakit/`).
 5. The system configuration directories (`/etc/xdg/luakit/`).

-When launching luakit after a fresh install, it will look for the file `rc.lua` in these directories in order.
-If there is no such file in the personal luakit configuration directory, luakit will fall back to the global `/etc/xdg/luakit/rc.lua` file.

 To list the directories luakit will search when loading modules, run the following command:

     :lua w:notify(package.path:gsub(";","\n"))

-To customize luakit, we can define our own configuration by creating a `rc.lua` file in the `/home/$USER/.config/luakit/` directory.
-The easiest way of creating a proper functional configuration is copying the global configuration file:

-    mkdir -p ~/.config/luakit/
-    cp /etc/xdg/luakit/rc.lua ~/.config/luakit/

-Now we can modify the configuration file, and any changes will take effect after restarting luakit.
-The official `rc.lua` file might be changed in future releases, however, and if we modify our copy extensively, it may be difficult to merge any changes to the configuration file into our setup.
-One way of minimizing the impact of future upgrades is to add only a single line like the following to our personal copy of `rc.lua`:

-    require "userconf"

-This should be added just before the end of the "User script loading" section.
-Now we can create a new file, `/home/$USER/.config/luakit/userconf.lua`, where we can introduce all the changes we want; these changes will not have to be merged with any future changes to the `rc.lua` file.

 ### Changing the theme